neonbjb/tortoise-tts/README.md

 QoL related:
 - [ ] display samples on github pages, where you can do audio embeddings
-- [ ] implement new args in places other than ./tortoise/do_tts.py
-- [ ] fix api usage with new args
+- [ ] refactor api & CLI args with saner defaults and names
-- [ ] webui integration???
+- [ ] improved webui integration

 ## Motivation
 As stated by an [11Labs](https://beta.elevenlabs.io) developer: